 All absences must be supported by proper documentation.
-Students who are absent for medical reasons should provide the School with copies of their medical certificates from a registered provider.
-These certificates must be submitted no later than 7 days after their medical leave.
+Students who are absent for medical reasons should provide the School with copies of their medical certificates from a registered practitioner or acquired from legitimate sources for genuine medical needs.
+These certificates must be submitted no later than two (2) days after their medical leave.
+Backdated or late medical certificates are generally not accepted.